galileo/knowledge/computer/javascript/npm.md

    }
  }
 ```

+> Dont use git@github.com:galileo/knowledge.git#master
+> Use git://github.com:galileo/knowledge.git#master

 Credits to @joshwnj

 ### Some issues

+> I you will use the notation with `git://...` this wont be needed

 In docker container you need to ensure that you have all additional elements
 installed, like git, ssh, and etc.